Liquor harm minimisation campaigns

-In Queensland, it is illegal to supply alcohol to anyone under 18 years of age at a private place (such as the family home):
+In Queensland, it's also illegal to supply alcohol to anyone under 18 at a private place (such as a family home) if you are not:

 - the 'responsible adult'

 - providing 'responsible supervision' of their consumption.

-This campaign educates and reminds people that it is illegal to supply alcohol to someone under 18, for them to drink while unsupervised in a private place.
-Depending on the circumstances, supplying alcohol to someone aged under 18 years could result in a fine of $10,444.
+Depending on the circumstances, supplying alcohol to someone aged under 18 could result in a fine of $10,676.
 (Fine amount current from 1 July—fine values change each year on this date).
 Find out more about irresponsibly supplying alcohol to under 18s.

 Licensees can actively support this campaign.
 To educate your customers, display the following 'What are you really buying them?' poster and LCD screen image in your licensed venue (including bottle shops and locations where takeaway alcohol is sold).